 Drop-Off and Pick-Up Details:

-Drop off for campers will be between 8:45 and 9:00 AM at the bus entrance to the Louisiana Memorial Pavilion on Magazine Street.
-Museum staff will greet your child and accompany him/her to the classroom camp area.
+- Drop off for campers will be between 8:45 a.m. and 8:55 a.m. at the bus entrance to Louisiana Memorial Pavilion on Magazine Street.
+Museum staff will greet your child and accompany them to the classroom camp area.

-Pick up for campers will be between 3:00 and 3:15 PM.
-A car line pick up will be used at the bus entrance to the Louisiana Memorial Pavilion on Magazine Street (a map will be provided prior to camp session).
-Parents will be given a tag to display in their front windshield to identify their camper.
-If a parent must pick their child up early or misses the car line pick up window, they must park and come inside the Museum.
+- Pick up for campers will be between 3:00 p.m. and 3:15 p.m.
+A car line pick-up will be used at the bus entrance to Louisiana Memorial Pavilion on Magazine Street (a map will be provided prior to the start of the camp session).
+Families will be given a tag to display in their front windshield to identify their camper.
+If a child needs to be picked up early or misses the car line pick-up window, the child’s family must park and come inside the Museum.

 Have a question you don't see answered here?
 View Frequently Asked Questions, or you can always email us at firstname.lastname@example.org.